A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Introduction

 and describes the propagation of water waves over a bottom topography $D=D(\bx)$ ($\bx=(x,y)\in \mathbb{R}^2$) with free surface elevation $\eta=\eta(\bx,t)$ and a depth-averaged horizontal velocity field $\bu=\bu(\bx,t)$.

 The first equation in Peregrine's system (\ref{eq:Peregrin}) is the exact expression of the mass conservation, and is derived from the kinematic free-surface boundary condition.
 The second equation is derived from the dynamic boundary condition.
 Although Peregrine's system looks very convenient due to its simplicity, it appears to have several drawbacks in relation to existence and uniqueness of solutions and numerical discretization.
-Indeed, it has only recently been proved that the Cauchy problem for the Pergreine system (\ref{eq:Peregrin}) is well-posedness in $\mathbb{R}^2$ \cite{DuchIsr2018}, and it is still unknown whether the system is well-posed in bounded domains $\Omega\subset \mathbb{R}^2$.
+Indeed, it has only recently been proved that the Cauchy problem for the Peregrine system (\ref{eq:Peregrin}) is well-posed in $\mathbb{R}^2$ \cite{DuchIsr2018}, and it is still unknown whether the system is well-posed in bounded domains $\Omega\subset \mathbb{R}^2$.
+Note that solutions to Peregrine system do not satisfy any reasonable approximation to the total energy functional such as (\ref{eq:firstenrg}).
 Moreover, as it was shown in \cite{KMS2019}, numerical discretization of Peregrine's system in bounded domains can yield suboptimal convergence rates and also low resolution phenomena (i.e. aliasing phenomena) due to its hyperbolic form of the mass conservation.

-Several other Boussinesq-type systems with certain favourable properties have been derived as alternatives to Peregrine's system.
+Several other Boussinesq-type systems with certain favorable properties have been derived as alternatives to Peregrine's system.
 One such example, which is of central focus in the present paper, is the class of the BBM-BBM type systems.
 These systems were first introduced in \cite{BS1976,BC1998,BCS2002} in one dimension and later in \cite{BCL2015} in two dimensions, and they agree asymptotically with the Euler equations in the long-wave small-amplitude regime.
 In particular in \cite{BCL2015} a BBM-BBM system of the form

 was derived in the case of a flat bottom, and a generalization of this system to the case of general topography was presented in \cite{mits2009}.
+Such systems can be used for the description of the generation and propagation of tsunamis, among other nonlinear and dispersive waves, \cite{Cumb1987,mits2009}.
+They are also very robust even in the presence of variable bottom topographic environments \cite{Senth2016}, (with some exceptions such as the KdV-KdV system which is asymptotically equivalent to the BBM-BBM but cannot serve its purpose due to physical inconsistencies, \cite{BDM2007i,BDM2008ii}).